-Applicants may apply for an original concealed weapon license or renewal at our Inverness location.
+Applicants may apply for an original concealed weapons license or renewal at our Inverness location.

 Don’t waste time mailing your application.
 Stop by 210 N. Apopka Avenue, Suite 100, Inverness, FL 34450 and apply in person.